 A state has not added a statewide sales tax since Richard Nixon was in the White House.
 Vermont was the last to do so in 1969.
 There are five remaining states with no state level sales tax: New Hampshire, Oregon, Montana, Alaska and Delaware – often referred to as the NOMAD states.

-Businesses based in these states still have the obligation to track their nexus footprint outside of their state and manage sales tax where they’ve determined they have an obligation.
-If you sell in to one of these states, you most likely will not have to collect and remit sales tax from these customers.
+Businesses based in the NOMAD states still have the obligation to track their nexus footprint outside of their state and manage sales tax where they’ve determined they have an obligation.
+If you sell into one of these states, you most likely will not have to collect and remit sales tax from these customers.

-Sales may soon be different in Alaska, though, where the governor is reportedly readying to introduce a sales tax.
+Sales tax in Alaska may soon be different, though, where the governor is reportedly readying to introduce a sales tax.
 Local jurisdictions already have the Alaska Remote Seller Sales Tax Commission to streamline sales tax collection and remittance.
 Of Alaska’s 162 municipal governments, approximately 110 already levy some form of sales tax (including some seasonal ones) of 1% to 7%.

-Proponents have studied many models for an Alaska sales tax, including a year-round rate of 2%.
+Proponents have studied many models for sales tax in Alaska, including a year-round rate of 2%.
 Researchers say that a 2.3 % tax on most goods and services could earn the state up to $850 million to ease a budget deficit created in part by volatile oil prices.
 The idea seems to be gathering real momentum at last.

-Oregon doesn’t have a sales tax but like some other states, it does have high rates of tax on income and property.
+There is no sales tax in Oregon but like some other states, it does have high rates of tax on income and property.
 Municipalities are allowed to set their own local sales taxes; some cities also have a tax that applies to the sale of prepared food and beverages.